valnoc/VBMathParser/README.md

 5. constants: pi

 ## Coming soon
-1. more functions and constants (feel free to left a feature request)
+1. more functions and constants

+Feel free to left a feature request

 ## License
 VBMathParser is available under the MIT license.
 See the LICENSE file for more info.